Isabella Freedman Jewish Retreat Center, Falls Village, CT

 The personal pride achieved by our two sons as they completed riding 100 miles over two days taught them a lesson about setting high personal expectations, training and achieving, that no classroom experience can match.

-Crew members are essential to the success of the New York Ride.
+Crew members are essential to the success of the New York Ride & Retreat.
 They serve as the backbone of the event – bringing it to life, and providing a support system for the riders in every sense of the word.
 Crew members join the Hazon community for the Shabbat retreat and are required to pay a minimal registration fee.
 During the ride they help in a variety of ways – driving support vehicles, cheering and setting-up rest stops along the route (see specifics below).
-Families with children are encouraged to register for “Ruach Crew” and will be tasked with cheering and celebrating the riders.
 Being part of the Crew isn’t simply helping out.
 It is an opportunity to challenge your own conceptions, limits, and beliefs about what it means to work together with other people.
 It is also demanding… expect long hours and hard work.
-It’s possible that you may find yourself working harder than those who are cycling.
 Nonetheless, you can take great satisfaction knowing that through your efforts, you’ve made the Ride possible.

-Crew members are essential to the success of the New York Ride.
+Crew members are essential to the success of the New York Ride & Retreat.
 They serve as the backbone of the event – bringing it to life, and providing a support system for the riders in every sense of the word.
 Crew members join the Hazon community for the Shabbat retreat and are required to pay a minimal registration fee.
 During the ride they help in a variety of ways – driving support vehicles, cheering and setting-up rest stops along the route (see specifics below).
-Families with children are encouraged to register for “Ruach Crew” and will be tasked with cheering and celebrating the riders.

 Being part of the Crew isn’t simply helping out.
 It is an opportunity to challenge your own conceptions, limits, and beliefs about what it means to work together with other people.
 It is also demanding… expect long hours and hard work.
-It’s possible that you may find yourself working harder than those who are cycling.
 Nonetheless, you can take great satisfaction knowing that through your efforts, you’ve made the Ride possible.

 “This is the third year my daughter and I have been on the crew for the Ride … always a fun, illuminating, connecting, and inspiring experience!”